17-year-old suspect in UK dance class stabbings is named in court

-LONDON (AP) — A 17-year-old boy charged with three counts of murder and 10 counts of attempted murder for the stabbings at a dance class in northwest England was named in court on Thursday as Axel Rudakubana.
+LONDON (AP) — A 17-year-old boy charged with three counts of murder and 10 counts of attempted murder for the stabbings at a dance class in northwest England was named in court on Thursday as Axel Rudakubana, as he made his first court appearance.

 Liverpool Judge Andrew Menary said that despite not being an adult, the boy can be named because he will turn 18 next week.